ApdowJN/Stereo-NEC/README.md

 mv results/*.csv results/V203
 ```
 ## 5. Evaluation
-To process the sequences and calculate the ATE and RRE, run the provided script:
+To process the sequences and calculate the ATE and RRE, run the script provided:
 ```
 conda create -n "evo_env"
 conda activate evo_env